Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 >
 > **Note:** For the account parameter above, specify your account identifier and do not include the snowflakecomputing.com domain name.
 Snowflake automatically appends this when creating the connection.
 For more details on that, refer to the documentation.

-If you are having some trouble with the steps above, this could be due tohaving different architectures, such as an M1 chip.
+If you are having some trouble with the steps above, this could be due to having different architectures, such as an M1 chip.
 In that case, follow the instructions [here](https://docs.snowflake.com/developer-guide/snowpark-ml/index#installing-snowpark-ml-from-the-snowflake-conda-channel) and be sure to conda install jupyter notebooks and pyarrow.

 ### Train Model
-Open up the notebook
+Open up the notebook and follow the steps.
+Once you have completed those, you will have trained and deployed a ML Model in Snowflake that predicts credit card default risk.

 <!-- ------------------------ -->
 ## Optional - Create Stored Procedure in Worksheet
 Duration: 2